 Provide staff to assist with administrative functions during screenings.

-Notify Galion City Health Department of K and 1st grade screening dates at least 60 days in advance.
+Notify Work with the Galion City Health Department for scheduling K and 1st grade hearing and vision screening. dates at least 60 days in advance.

-Notify the Galion City Health Department of 3rd, 5th, and 7th grade screening dates at least 30 days in advance.
+Notify Work with the Galion City Health Department for scheduling 3rd, 5th, and 7th grade hearing and vision screening. dates at least 30 days in advance.

 Provide dates of open houses and parent teacher conferences and provide a space for the Galion City Health Department to provide information to parents.